safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Start Workspace</td>
-<td style="border: 1px solid darkorange">N/A</td>
+<td style="border: 1px solid darkorange">None</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">N/A</td>
+<td style="border: 1px solid darkorange">None</td>
 </tr>

 </table>

 ---

-You're a technical analyst in the GIS department of your local city.
+For the exercises in this chapter, you are a technical analyst in the GIS department of your local city.
 You have plenty of experience using FME Desktop, and your department is now investigating FME Server to evaluate its capabilities.

+There are many departments within the city, and one of your tasks is to take the data from each department and merge it together into a single, corporate database.

+Because each department produces their datasets in a different format and style, you use FME for this task, and carry it out on a weekly basis.

-After creating a workspace to read a feed of earthquake data, and publishing it to FME Server, you now wish to log in to Server to run that workspace.
+After creating a workspace to carry out this translation, and publishing it to FME Server, you now wish to log in to Server to run that workspace.

 <br>**1) Connect to Server**